-With the holiday season quickly approaching, it’s time to plan for your Thanksgiving feast, and that, of course, includes the wine!
-If you need help picking wine pairings for Thanksgiving, you’ve come to the right place for an easy guide to make pairing on Turkey Day effortless and fun.
+With the holiday season quickly approaching, itโs time to plan for your Thanksgiving feast, and that, of course, includes the wine!
+If you need help picking the best wines for Thanksgiving, youโve come to the right place to make wine pairings on Turkey Day effortless and fun.

-Pairing wine for your holiday table is more about preference, versatility, and drinkability than ensuring each wine pairs perfectly with your Thanksgiving menu.
+Choosing the best wines for Thanksgiving is more about personal preference, versatility, and drinkability than ensuring each wine pairs perfectly with your Thanksgiving menu.

 After all, Thanksgiving reminds us all that gathering, having a good holiday meal, and enjoying the company is what matters.
-After reading this guide, you can be confident that your wine selection will provide something for every palette that attends on Thanksgiving.
+After reading this Thanksgiving wine guide, you can be confident that your wine selection will provide something for every palette.

 Jump to: